-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Nebraska Lottery's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Nebraska Lottery's basic financial statements.
 The statistical information is presented for purposes of additional analysis and is not a required part of the basic financial statements.

-Such information has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The statistical information has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and accordingly, we do not express an opinion or provide any assurance on it.